 As a family law attorney, I've had the privilege to work with multiple sets of grandparents in the past who have felt an acute need 2 insert themselves into a legal matter involving their grandchildren.
 Sometimes that need was directly related to an inability to spend time with their grandchildren in the past.
-Since grandparents do not have codified rights as far as Visitation with their grandchildren a difficult pill for many grandparents to swallow is that they have less control than they might like as far as being able to spend time with their grandchildren if they are children do not wish for that type of visitation to occur.
+Since grandparents do not have codified rights as far as Visitation with their grandchildren, a difficult pill for many grandparents to swallow is that they have less control than they might like as far as being able to spend time with their grandchildren if they are children do not wish for that type of visitation to occur.

-Another set of circumstances that may be relevant in your life as a grandparent is if you are children are unable to care for your grandchildren to the point where you believe that you must step in and become a conservator to protect your grandchild's best interests.
+Another set of circumstances that may be relevant in your life as a grandparent is if you are children is unable to care for your grandchildren to the point where you believe that you must step in and become a conservator to protect your grandchild's best interests.
 Your ability to do so independently is limited in Texas.
-It is presumed that parents act in the best interests of their child at all times and limiting or restricting your ability to spend time with your grandchildren is an example of this presumption.
+It is presumed that parents act in the best interests of their child at all times, and limiting or restricting your ability to spend time with your grandchildren is an example of this presumption.
 Additionally, grandparents have no rights or duties in relation two their grandchildren on a formal or legal level.

-What help is out there for a grandparent who takes care of their grandchildren on a full-time basis?
+What is help out there for a grandparent who takes care of their grandchildren on a full-time basis?

-The State of Texas offers assistance programs for grandparents like yourself who care for their grandchildren on a full-time basis.
+The State of Texas offers assistance programs for grandparents like yourself who care for their grandchildren full-time.
 Through a state-funded program called Temporary Assistance for Needy Families (TANF), payments can be made from the state to you for essentials such as housing, clothing, food, utilities, and basic household bills associated with raising your grandchild.
 This is a needs-based program where the amount of money you may be awarded every month depends on how much income you have coming into your household.

-If you were to apply for TANF benefits then you would need to submit information to the state of Texas confirming your level of resources and assets that you can draw from to care for your grandchild.
+If you were to apply for TANF benefits, then you would need to submit information to the state of Texas confirming your level of resources and assets that you can draw from to care for your grandchild.
 One-time payments are common under the TANF program, as well as the possibility of monthly payments for both yourself and your grandchild.
 It is important to note that you do not need to necessarily have conservatorship rights or even be a legal guardian of your grandchildren to take advantage of these benefits.
 You need only be a relative of the child and be their caretaker.

 Additional benefits for grandparents through the State of Texas

 Low-income persons can take advantage of food benefits through the Supplemental Nutrition Assistance Program (SNAP).
-Individual rules exist for this program where you may be able to have benefits made available to you if your income and resources are below a certain level.
+Individual rules exist for this program where you may have benefits made available to you if your income and resources are below a certain level.
 The number of people living in your household, including your grandchildren, will determine the level of support made available to you.

 Medicaid is a health care benefit program for primarily low-income children administered by the State of Texas.
 Additionally, people over age 65 can take advantage of the health resources made available through Medicaid.
-Medications, primary doctor appointments, hospital care, dental care, glasses, and mental health treatment are types of medical coverage provided under Medicaid programs.
+Medications, primary doctor appointments, hospital care, dental care, glasses, and mental health treatment are medical coverage provided under Medicaid programs.
 Similarly, the Children's Health Insurance Program (CHIP) can offer similar benefits for families that do not qualify for Medicaid but do not have health insurance of any kind.

-What other resources are available to you as a grandparent?
+What are other resources available to you as a grandparent?

 There are private and public organizations that provide additional types of assistance for grandparents such as yourself.
 Churches and other groups offer food pantries for families in need, for example.
-You can reach out, as well, to local rent-assistance programs and social services to help you meet your monthly obligations as far as shelter is concerned.
-As with anything you should reach out to your social circle for assistance and leads to information on resources that can help you and your family.
+You can reach out, as well, to local rent-assistance programs and social services to help you meet your monthly obligations as far as shelter is concerned as with anything, you should reach out to your social circle for assistance and leads to information on resources that can help you and your family.

 What can you do through the courts to help your grandchildren?